by Rick Anderson

 The suit argued DOCCS was liable under negligence and vicarious liability theories.
 After the Appellate Division’s reversal of DOCCS’ motion to dismiss, the state moved for partial summary judgment on the medical malpractice claims based on vicarious liability.
 The Court of Claims denied the motion and ordered a trial, finding that Garofolo “reasonably believed that Schwartz and Holder were acting as ostensible agents of defendant, thereby potentially rendering defendant vicariously liable for any acts of malpractice by the doctors.”

 The Appellate Division disagreed, holding the Court of Claims should have granted the state’s motion.
-The appellate court noted that according to precedent, “a hospital or an entity, such as DOCCS, may be vicariously liable for the medical ...
+The appellate court noted that according to precedent, “a hospital or an entity, such as DOCCS, may be vicariously liable for the medical malpractice of ...